danielyule/hearthbreaker/docs/contributing.rst

 Minions are created through the :meth:`create_minion <hearthbreaker.game_objects.MinionCard.create_minion>` method of :class:`MinionCard <hearthbreaker.game_objects.MinionCard>`.
-This method should create the :class:`Minion <hearthbreaker.game_objects.Minion>` object, attach any handlers that are needed, and return the created minion.
+This method should create the :class:`Minion <hearthbreaker.game_objects.Minion>` object, state any effects and auras that are needed and return the created minion.

-The Minion object only requires two parameters in its constructor: ``attack`` and ``health``, but can optionally include the minion's race (Murloc, Giant, Dragon, etc) or its battlecry or deathrattle if necessary.
+The Minion object only requires two parameters in its constructor: ``attack`` and ``health``, but can optionally include the various minion attributes, such as taunt or stealth, as well as its battlecry or deathrattle if necessary.

 If the battlecry requires targeting, then the function used for selecting targets should be included in the call to ``super().__init__()``.
-Battlecries and deathrattles are functions with one parameter: minion, meaning the minion doing the battlecry or deathrattle.
+A Battlecry is a function with one parameter: minion, meaning the minion performing the battlecry.

 For example, if we were creating a card for `Crazy Monkey <http://hearthstone.gamepedia.com/Crazy_Monkey>`_ we might implement it as follows: